-Give Me The Fish (GMTF): This is the start of my series on rowing the Grand Canyon.
-It was a hell of a trip and one I would recommend to anyone who is willing to put in the time.
+Give Me The Fish (GMTF): If you know me, you know I live new adventures and these adventures are why I train.
+It’s safe to say that adventures are “my sport”.
+This article is the start of my series on rowing the Grand Canyon back in 2019.
+It was the trip of a lifetime and a trip I would recommend to anyone who is willing to put in the time.

-As is typical for a private trip going down the Grand Canyon, we have rented most of the gear for our upcoming 16-day adventure.
-Besides this being the first time we’ve ever seen this gear, it also happens to be different then any gear we’ve ever used before.
+As is typical for a private trip rowing the Grand Canyon (or kayaking), we have rented most of the gear for our upcoming 16-day adventure.
+Besides this being the first time we’ve ever seen this gear, it also happens to be different than any gear we’ve ever used before.

-The rest are aimlessly wandering around.
+The rest of the group is aimlessly wandering around.
 I’m not sure if they are bored, have poor survival instincts, showing signs of heatstroke (most of them are not from the desert), or if that’s their normal appearance.
-Regardless, I’m not really interested in their outcome at the moment.
-I have this18 foot, 1,800 lbs. oar rig to figure out.
+Regardless, I’m not really interested in them at the moment.
+I have this 18 foot, 1,800 lbs. oar rig to figure out.
+Especially if I’m to be trusted to support this kayaking trip (purpose of the oar rigs).

 You Should Only Go With People You Trust

-I only know half of the 16-person trip, and even the half I do know, I don’t necessarily know well.
-But I have no doubt I will know them soon enough.
+I only know half of the 16-person trip, and even of the half I do know, I don’t necessarily know of them well either (3 of them are family, Dad, stepmother, and sister).
+But I have no doubt I will know them all soon enough.
 The only way out is 225 miles downstream, or by hiking out across the open desert.
-We will learn about each other soon enough, whether we like it or not.
+We will soon enough learn about each other whether we like it or not.

 Throughout dinner, and into the night you can feel people’s excitement and nervousness in the air.
 We are launching for our trip of a lifetime rowing the Grand Canyon the following day.

-I get woken up by a man named Dean the next morning and silently swear to myself.
+I get woken up by my dad the next morning and silently swear to myself.
 Mostly because it’s pitch black, I’m floating on my raft ( I slept on it overnight), and it seems really freak‘in early.
-Dean leans over and says, “do you have the coffee in your boat”.
+Dad leans over and says, “do you have the coffee in your boat”.
 I mumble a confirmation and start rummaging around.
 My grogginess starts to subside and finally look at my watch.
 It’s 2:30 in the morning.

 There is no freaking way we are getting up this early.

-I look over at Dean, “You know its 2:30 in the morning, right?”
+I look over at Dad, “You know its 2:30 in the morning, right?”

 He looks back, “…No, it’s 5 o’…oops, I guess I shouldn’t be making coffee yet”